On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Discussion

-For this purpose, we first identify the positions of the peaks of log($n_\rmn{HI})$ along the LOS, $l_\rmn{peak, k}$, as well as the position of their left and right base, $l_\rmn{base,left, k}$ and $l_\rmn{base, right, k}$, respectively (see Fig.~\ref{fig:peak-sketch} for a schematic view).
+In the following we test this hypothesis in physical space (i.e. considering spatial distances) as opposed to parts of the analysis done before in velocity space (Section~\ref{sec:results}).
+For this purpose, we identify the number of HI-density peaks along rays which intersect the entire length of the zoom-in regions and which are distributed uniformly over the entire area of the emission maps with a spacing of 0.24~pc.
+For this purpose, we first determine the profile of the logarithm of the HI density, log($n_\rmn{HI})(l)$, along each ray, i.e. along the LOS of each pixel.
+A few selected profiles are shown in Fig.~\ref{fig:profiles}, demonstrating their variability for different pixels, which necessitates a more systematic study.
+Second, we identify the positions of the peaks of log($n_\rmn{HI})$ along the LOS, $l_\rmn{peak, k}$, as well as the position of their left and right base, $l_\rmn{base,left, k}$ and $l_\rmn{base, right, k}$, respectively (see Fig.~\ref{fig:peak-sketch} for a schematic view).
 The base of a peak (green squares) is the minimum of the density profile between this and the neighbouring peak.
-Furthermore, in order to account for the influence of small-scale density fluctuations, we discard peaks which (i) have a prominence (blue arrow) of less then 0.5 (in log-space), or (ii) have a peak height log($n_\rmn{HI, peak}$) of less than 0.5 ($n_\rmn{HI, peak}$~$\simeq$~3~cm$^{-3}$), or (iii) are separated from the next (and higher) peak by less then 2~grid cells along the LOS\footnote{When we discard a peak, the minimum between this discarded and the neighbouring peak $k$, is \textit{not} taken as the base of the peak $k$.
+In order to account for the influence of small-scale density fluctuations, we discard peaks which (i) have a prominence (blue arrow) of less then 0.5 (in log-space), or (ii) have a peak height log($n_\rmn{HI, peak}$) of less than 0.5 ($n_\rmn{HI, peak}$~$\simeq$~3~cm$^{-3}$), or (iii) are separated from the next (and higher) peak by less then 2~grid cells along the LOS\footnote{When we discard a peak, the minimum between this discarded and the neighbouring peak $k$, is \textit{not} taken as the base of the peak $k$.
 Rather, the base of the peak $k$ is shifted beyond the discarded peak such that the discarded peak now lies between $l_\rmn{base, k}$ and $l_\rmn{peak, k}$ (see left-most green square in Fig.~\ref{fig:peak-sketch}).
 We also note that we tested the approach by discarding the lower of two peaks when they are separated by less than 4 cells.
 This, however, affected the findings only marginally, which is why we do not follow this further here.}.
-Finally, we note that as $n_\rmn{HI}$ comes from the chemical network implemented in the simulations, a low $n_\rmn{HI}$ could indicated either a low total gas density or a high gas density, where hydrogen is already predominantly in form of H$_2$.
+Furthermore, we note that as $n_\rmn{HI}$ comes from the chemical network implemented in the simulations, a low $n_\rmn{HI}$ could indicated either a low total gas density or a high gas density, where hydrogen is already predominantly in form of H$_2$.

 Next, we calculate the column density of each HI-density peak as

 and determine the average column density, $\langle N_\rmn{HI, peak} \rangle$, of all peaks along a given LOS.
 In addition, we identify the most massive peak, i.e. the peak which accumulates most of the HI along the given LOS, and determine its column density, $N_\rmn{HI, peak,max}$.
 In Fig.~\ref{fig:peaks}, we plot the number of peaks along each LOS, $\langle N_\rmn{HI, peak} \rangle$, $N_\rmn{HI, peak, max}$ and the ratio $N_\rmn{HI, peak, max}$/$N_\rmn{HI, real}$ for MC1-HD at 2 Myr along one direction.
 The last value shows how much the most massive peak contributes to the overall HI column density.